-- Quantity of byproduct/discards is low (<15% of catch by weight) AND byproduct/ discards does not include overfished species. - Quantity of byproduct/discards is significant (>15%) AND observer coverage/e-monitoring/reporting/data availability supports robust monitoring AND knowledge base for byproduct and discards species/stocks is good and current fishing mortality is not considered to be leading to overfishing and is not currently overfished. - Available information on byproduct/discards is inadequate, but fishing method is such that risk to likely encountered species is minimal. - Discarding is banned and monitored and enforced. - Management of byproduct/discards is inadequate, but industry initiatives/code of conducts ensure minimal risk to byproduct/discards.
+- Quantity of byproduct/discards is low (<15% of catch by weight) AND byproduct/discards does not include overfished species. - Quantity of byproduct/discards is significant (>15%) AND observer coverage/e-monitoring/reporting/data availability supports robust monitoring AND knowledge base for byproduct and discards species/stocks is good and current fishing mortality is not considered to be leading to overfishing and is not currently overfished. - Available information on byproduct/discards is inadequate, but fishing method is such that risk to likely encountered species is minimal. - Discarding is banned and monitored and enforced. - Management of byproduct/discards is inadequate, but industry initiatives/fishing gear/ code of conducts ensure minimal risk to byproduct/discards. - No byproduct/discard species stock is overfished or subject to overfishing. - There is some catch of an overfished byproduct/discard species' stock, but not at levels that are likely to significantly hinder recovery.